-If you’re like me, you have every intention on starting every day with a prayer and maybe even a Scripture or two.
+If you’re like me, you have every intention of starting every day with a prayer and maybe even a Scripture or two.
 The question then became, “What can I pray about and what Scriptures should I read?”

-For this I created a family-style devotional.
-I included a monthly prayer that is to be read every day, the shema (part of Deuteronomy 6), and a chapter of Scripture to be read throughout the week.
+For this, I created a family-style devotional.
+I included a monthly prayer that is to be read every day, the Shema (part of Deuteronomy 6), and a chapter of Scripture to be read throughout the week.

-I had no idea at the time that each month’s prayer and the weekly chapter readings would match perfectly to what’s going on in life.
+I had no idea at the time that each month’s prayer and the weekly chapter readings would match perfectly with what’s going on in life.
 After going on two years of using this book, the same is still true!

-Designating a Bible journal time in your homeschooling schedule is another way to incorporate the Bible.
+Designating a Bible journal time in your schedule is another way to use the Bible.
 If you choose to do this as a family (which actually isn’t a bad idea), try picking a topic to journal about each week.
 There are tons of options from the beginning of Scripture to the end.

 Then, after journal time, everyone can discuss what they journaled about.